tom-krieger/cis_security_hardening/README.md

 ### Deprecation notices

 > Version 4.0.0 will be the final CIS benchmark for CentOS 7.
 There will be a final CentOS 7 update to cover version 4.0.0 but there will be no further development on CentOS 7.
-Bug fixed will be done on basis of PRs.
+Bug fixes will be done on basis of PRs.

 ## Setup